topherCantrell/ChroniclesOfPiggie/blog/07-stacysBirthday.md

 Whew!
 The work is done.
 Just a little energy left for a Piggie Dance Party before bed.
 The disco ball is flashing brightly tonight.

 HAPPY BIRTHDAY, STACY!
 I LOVE YOU!
-WE DANCE IN YOUR HONOR!
+WE DANCE TO CELEBRATE YOU!

 ![](/blog/bday/dance.jpg)